 Bodyweight Muscle Up

 The Bodyweight Muscle Up is commonly used in advanced bodyweight training and CrossFit-style workouts as a benchmark movement for upper-body skill and strength.
-It is typically trained after building a solid foundation in pull-ups, dips, and explosive pulling exercises.
+It is typically trained after building a solid foundation in strict pull-ups, dips, and explosive pulling exercises, and should be progressed gradually to protect the shoulders and elbows.

 - Begin in a dead hang position on a pull-up bar with hands shoulder-width apart, palms facing away from you, and arms fully extended.